jeffora/GlimpseWiki/Update-notification.md

+When an update is available for any plugin, the system will notify the user that it is available for at least one of the modules that is currently installed.
+As part of this experience, the user can choose to see the details of the release.
+These details should display a summarized aggregated list the release notes.

+At first this may seem like a trial task, but the plugin model provided by Glimpse means each module may be versioned independently, originate from different sources and the user may be many releases behind.
+Hence, the system needs to deal with these complexities.

 ## Notification Models
 The following models are what the web client expects to receive when making requests against the Update Notification Endpoints.
 This is designed to be a formal definition and from this point on, data type described by [] will be defined throughout this section.
 Other "simple" data type will assume that the reader is able to derive the values via the names and examples.